 Audit Committee.
 The Audit Committee, which consists of Messrs.
 Wilver and Ludwig and Ms. Donikowski (each of whom has been affirmatively determined by the full Board to be an independent director), is directly responsible for overseeing the integrity of the Company's financial statements and for the appointment, compensation, retention and oversight of the work of the firm of independent auditors (the "Auditors") that audits the Company's financial statements and performs services related to the audit.
 Ms. Donikowski was appointed to the Audit Committee in March 2017.
 Prior to Ms. Donikowski's appointment, Mr. O'Donnell had served as a member of the Audit Committee.
 Among other responsibilities, the Audit Committee reviews the scope and results of the audit with the Auditors, reviews with management and the Auditors the Company's annual and quarterly operating results, considers the adequacy of the Company's internal accounting procedures and controls, and considers the effect of such procedures on the Auditors' independence.
 The Audit Committee also is responsible for overseeing the Company's internal audit function and the Company's compliance with legal and regulatory requirements.
 To satisfy these oversight responsibilities, the Audit Committee separately meets regularly with the Company's Chief Financial Officer; Director of Internal Audit; Auditors; and management.
 Pursuant to the requirements of the NYSE, the Audit Committee operates in accordance with a charter (the "Audit Committee Charter"), which is available on the Company's website at www.CIRCOR.com under the "Investors" sub link.
-The Company will provide a hardcopy of the Audit Committee Charter to stockholders free of charge upon written request to the Company's Secretary at the Company's corporate headquarters.
-Each member of the Audit Committee is "independent," as that term is defined in both the applicable NYSE listing standards and the rules of the SEC.
-Each member also meets the financial literacy requirements of the NYSE and, in addition, the Board has determined that at least one of the Committee's members, Mr. Wilver, is an "audit committee financial expert" under the disclosure standards adopted by the SEC.
+The Company will provide a hardcopy of the Audit Committee of the Audit Committee is "independent," as that term is defined in both the applicable NYSE listing standards and the rules of the SEC.
+Each member of the Audit Committee financial literacy requirements, of the NYSE and, in addition, the Board has determined that at least one of the Committee's members, Mr. Wilver, is an "audit committee financial expert" unde